mapper1024/mapper1024/README.md

 ### src/flask
 An example web server, for testing the mapping tool in a remote context.
 Serves the mapper component wrapped in a web UI with an API/web server database backend.

+## Usage
+### Desktop App
+The mapping tool can be run as an Electron desktop app; the mapping component and backends are all bundled in the Electron app.

+### Web App
+Alternatively, the mapping component can be embedded in any other web app.
+The mapper component library is bundled into a single javascript module file with each release.

 ## Building & Running
 ### Electron (Local)